zilishen/documentation/templates/release-notes/guide-release-notes.md

 The template includes the following sections common to release notes:

-- [Title](#about-the-title-section): Describes common conventions for titles and numbering in release notes.
-- [Release Notes version](#release-notes-version-optional) (optional): Include a document version number.
+- [Release Notes version](#release-notes-version): Include a document version number and a release date.
-- [High-level summary](#optional-high-level-summary) (optional): One to two sentences that highlight the most important items in the release notes.
+- [High-level summary](#high-level-summary-optional) (optional): One to two sentences that highlight the most important items in the release notes.
-- [New features](#about-the-new-features-section): Describes new features and functionality.
+- [What's new](#about-the-new-features-section-optional) (optional): Describes new features and functionality.
-- [Improvements](#about-the-improvements-section): Describes updates to existing features and functionality.
+- [Changes to default behavior](#about-the-changes-to-default-behavior-section-optional) (optional): Describes changes to default behavior.
-- [Bug fixes](#about-the-bug-fixes-section): Describes bug defects and their resolution.
-- [Known issues](#about-the-known-issues-section): Describes defects to be fixed in the future.
+- [Resolved issues](#about-the-resolved-issues-section-optional) (oprional): Lists the issues resolved in this release, if applicable.
+- [Known issues](#about-the-known-issues-section-optional): Provides a link to a list of known issues.
-- [Deprecated features](#about-the-deprecated-features-section) (optional): Describes features that will be removed from the software.
+- [Security updates](#about-the-security-updates-section-optional) (optional): Describes security updates in the release, if applicable.

 ## Release notes best practices
 - Write the release notes in a positive and friendly tone.